-These documents are filed to the Secretary of State of the state of your choice: Delaware or Wyoming.
+These documents are filed to the Secretary of State office of your choice: Delaware or Wyoming.

-For Wyoming companies, you will also see the business address for your company which is provided by the registered agent (1309 Coffeen Avenue Ste 1200 Sheridan, WY 82801).
+For Wyoming companies, you will also see your company's business address, which is provided by the registered agent (1309 Coffeen Avenue Ste 1200 Sheridan, WY 82801).
 Please see below why it is not the case for Delaware companies.

-Why the business address does not show up in Delaware Certificates?
+Why does the business address do not show up in Delaware Certificates?